 This course includes a review of the biblical and theological principles of worship valid in any culture followed by an in-depth discussion of the socio-cultural factors that make worship in the Hispanic communities so unique and different from Anglo worship practices.
 Music styles and genres used in Hispanic Churches will be studied from the traditional hymnody to the contemporary song movement.
 This course will enable a student interested in church planting and other missionary endeavors in Hispanic settings, both in USA and Latin American countries, to have a more contextualized and effective ministry.
 Same as MUMIN 4483.
-Three Hours.
+Three or Four Hours

-HSPST 3903 (3904) Church Administration and Service in the Hispanic Context be given to the application of these concepts in the Hispanic church.
-Same as ADMIN 3313.
+HSPST 3903 (3904) Church Administration and Service in the Hispanic Context

 A study of the application of biblical leadership principles to the process of administration.
 Identifying and assessing leadership styles and qualities and using groups in leadership are included.
 Skills in leading meetings, developing budgets, using time, making decisions and delegating work are major emphases.
-Special attention will
+Special attention will be given to the application of these concepts in the Hispanic church.
+Same as ADMIN 3313.
+Three or Four Hours